How to call EJBs from another JBoss AS 7 instance

 <socket-binding-group name="standard-sockets" default-interface="public"> . . . . <outbound-socket-binding name="remote-ejb"> <remote-destination host="192.168.0.1" port="4447"/> </outbound-socket-binding> </socket-binding-group>

 In terms of application code, you need to include the file jboss-ejb-client.xml into your client application which describes the outbound-connection to use for the EJB calls.
-Please note that this file needs to be placed into the META-INF folder of either your EAR file or Web application.
+Please note that this file needs to be placed into the META-INF folder of your EAR file or the WEB-INF of your Web application.

 Please notice that if you are starting both JBoss AS 7 servers on the same machine you need to specify a port offset for one of the two servers and a jboss.node.name unique name